Knowledgeone-Corporation/web-twain-sample/docs/reference/component.md

 ```
 This is only required for Windows version of WebTwain Scanner Service where scanners may initially appear but are subsequently unavailable.
 The call is supported on MacOS but performs no function on that platform.

 4. Please follow the steps outlined by the selected **scannerInterface** value.
-If an value is not provided it will default to **K1WebTwain.Options.ScannerInterface.Visible**
+If a value is not provided it will default to **K1WebTwain.Options.ScannerInterface.Visible**
 #### K1WebTwain.Options.ScannerInterface.None
 1. Invoke **K1WebTwain.GetDevices** to get a list of available devices.
 ```javascript